girishgr8/girishgr8/README.md

 <h1 align="center">Hi 👋, I'm Girish Thatte</h1>
-<h3 align="center">I am a Final Year B.Tech Computer Science undergrad at K. J. Somaiya College of Engineering.
-I am interested in Web Development, Native App Development and Deep Learning.
+<h3 align="center">I am working as an Associate Consultant at Oracle Financial Services Software.
+I have completed my B.Tech in Computer Engineering from K. J. Somaiya College of Engineering.
+I have strong foundation of core CS concepts and I have qualified GATE CS 2021 with AIR 1748.
+I am interested in Problem Solving and Backend Development.
 I am experienced in Java, Python, Javascript.
 I have worked with Flask, Django, Angular, Flutter frameworks and MySQL, PostgreSQL, MongoDB, Firebase databases and good experience in Selenium Framework. </h3>

 💬 **Ask me about**
   - Java